alinex/node-builder/README.md

     > builder --help

 This will show the possible commands which are defined.
+And to know more about a specific command or it's options you may call the help on the command:

+    > builder <command> --help

-But if not installed globally you may run it as:
+If not installed globally you may run it as:

 ``` sh
 node_modules/.bin/builder <command> [<options>]...